badoo/techblog/_posts/2013-07-08-fixed-headers-in-mobile-webapps.markdown

 categories: javascript
 ---

-### TODO\: Introduction to webapps in general, a bit of information about problems faced when building webapps that emulate native apps
-### TODO\: Show an animated image describing the problem in general
+With the increase in variety of mobile operating systems it's becoming harder for developers to build native applications for each platform.
+Apache Cordova/Phonegap have made is significantly easier to build native looking applications for mobile devices using web technologies like Javascript/CSS and HTML by effectively providing native "wrappers" around your webapp.

+However there are still some problems when it comes to giving the perfect illusion of a native application when you are using web technologies.
+Today we will try to fix one of them: fixed headers.

+Normally you would expect fixed headers to work by setting their css to ```position: fixed;```, which works in most of the cases except for when you need to type something in a form element.
+Almost all mobile browsers push your page up to make room for the keyboard and your text element to be on the screen thus pushing your fixed header out of the way.
+This is a bad user experience because headers in mobile applications are the entrypoints for most user interactions.

-When developing the chat page for Hot or Not we ran into the problem where they keyboard appearance would scroll the whole page up thus making the chat experience jerky and not very user friendly.
-This article will attempt to explain how we fixed that problem.
+When developing the chat page for our Hot or Not application for iOS we ran into the same problem.
+Here is an example of what it looks like:

 ![Fail](/demo/static-header/1.gif)

+<a class="button" href="/demo/static-header/problem.html">Demo</a>
+Make sure you are viewing the demo page in a mobile browser to actually see it work :-)

-Before we start there are two things we need to consider first:
+Before we start to fix this problem there are two things we need to do first:

-### We need to hide the browser address bar
+### Hide the browser address bar

-### TODO\: Describe why hiding the addressbar is important and how the code works

-To do that we can use the code snippet below.
-Note: The snippet is only for the purposes of this demo and not something you should use as it is on production.
+If a user is visiting your website from a mobile browser, you can hide the address bar in certain cases to give you more screen space and make your webapp look less cluttered.
+There are plenty of good solutions you can find on the internets that will help you do that.
+For the sake of our demo we will use the snippet below.

 {% highlight javascript %}
 var hideAddressbar = function(){